grammyjs/website/site/docs/hosting/vps.md

 [PM2](https://pm2.keymetrics.io) is a daemon process manager for Node.js that will help you manage and keep your app online 24/7.

-> PM2 is designed specifically to run applications written in Node.js.
+> PM2 is designed specifically to manage applications written in Node.js.
-> However, it can also be used to run applications written in other languages or for other frameworks.
+> However, it can also be used to manage applications written in other languages or runtimes.

 #### Installing